MinnPost/minnpost-wordpress/wp-content/plugins/the-events-calendar/readme.txt

 Still not happy?
 Shoot us an email to support@theeventscalendar.com or tweet to [@TheEventsCal](https://twitter.com/TheEventsCal) and tell us why.
 We'll do what we can to make it right.

 == Changelog ==

+= [4.6.19] 2018-06-20 =

+* Feature - CSV importer now supports a featured event column [72376]
+* Add - Add Eventbrite Icon to Third Party Accounts on the help page [105388]
+* Add - Accessibility repair: new title-bar template for loop views included above the filter bar and content containing the page title in a `h1` tag.
+* Fix - Accessibility repair: adjust main content container element from `div` to `main`.
+* Fix - More robust handling of errors and exceptions during Event Aggregator imports [107929]
+* Fix - Ensure that the "Export Events" button is properly displayed in month view when paginating.
+Thanks to @linpleva, Steven, Will and others for flagging this!
+[104751]
+* Fix - Month view pagination for datepicker formats: YYYY.MM.DD, MM.DD.YYYY, and DD.MM.YYYY.
+Thanks @netzwerk, @wdburgdorf, @oliverwick and others for notifying us!
+[105443]
+* Fix - Resolved customizer inconsistencies with month/week views and full styles [69758]
+* Fix - Check the Events Aggregator license each time the page is accessed [67864]
+* Fix - Improve Event Import message responses from Event Aggregator for certain cases where "Unknown service message" would be returned [107606]
+* Fix - Make the date picker respect the "Start of the week" Setting.
+Thanks to @websource, @dsb and others for flagging this!
+[76320]
+* Fix - Correct the "View All" link when using the events month view and plain permalinks. props to Kay and Robert for notifying us [72544]
+* Fix - Keep filter bar date when changing from month to list view, with all datepicker formats.
+Thanks to Caio for reporting this!
+[83018]
+* Fix - Correct the pagination in list view when a keyword is being searched.
+Thanks to @versi, @akr and Mary for reporting this!
+[94613]
+* Fix - Split linked posts (Organizers and Venues) by ownership, for all users [71349]
+* Fix - The connected status for Eventbrite under Third Party Accounts on the Help page [106868]
+* Fix - Fixed two PHP 5.2 errors on the Events > Help page [108338]
+* Fix - Display the correct Import Settings when Eventbrite Tickets is enabled [106947]
+* Tweak - Modify the default values for the CSV settings if there's no EA license [94426]
+* Tweak - Added classes to meta output in Single Event meta templates to facilitate customization [62704]
+* Tweak - Add the `tribe_aggregator_async_insert_event` filter to allow overriding the Event Aggregator asynchronous event insertion [107929]
+* Tweak - Add the `'tribe_aggregator_async_import_event_task` filter to allow overriding the Event Aggregator asynchronous import task [107929]
+* Tweak - Added venue google map link to events in Day view [91610]
+* Tweak - Renamed the Time zone mode option "Use the local time zones for each event" to "Use manual timezones for each event" (thanks @hikeitbaby for the suggestion) [67148]
+* Tweak - Accessibility repair: heading hierarchy improvements throughout.
+* Tweak - Accessibility repair: make sure all elements have unique `id` attributes.
+* Tweak - Accessibility repair: remove redundant tab stops on feature image links.
+* Tweak - Accessibility repair: filter bar view selector adjustments.
+* Tweak - Accessibility repair: provide meaningful aria labels for filter bar inputs.
+* Tweak - Accessibility repair: hide Google Map embeds from screen readers.
+* Tweak - Enable only url imports for Eventbrite when that plugin is not active [107415]
+* Tweak - The EB 4.5 migration process to better detect events for migration and insure all fields are migrated [106623]
+* Tweak - Add `tribe_events_month_has_events_filtered` function and filter to see if there are events on a certain month, with filters (categories, search) [67607]
+* Language - 68 new strings added, 406 updated, 3 fuzzied, and 37 obsoleted

 = [4.6.18] 2018-06-04 =